Tim Kelly (footballer)

-Tim Kelly (born 26 July 1994) is a professional Australian rules footballer playing for the West Coast Eagles in the Australian Football League (AFL).
-He formerly played for the Geelong Football Club between 2018 and 2019.
+Timothy Kelly (born 26 July 1994) is a professional Australian rules footballer playing for the West Coast Eagles in the Australian Football League (AFL).
+He formerly played for the Geelong Football Club in 2018 and 2019.

 Early life and WAFL career

 Kelly is from Perth and played his junior football for Palmyra.
 He has an Indigenous Australian father and a Chilean mother.
 He made his senior WAFL debut for the South Fremantle Football Club in 2013.
-He was runner-up in the club best and fairest in 2014.
+He was runner-up in the club's best and fairest in 2014.
 During the 2017 WAFL season he finished runner-up in the Sandover Medal to Haiden Schloithe.
 Before being drafted into the AFL, Kelly was an apprentice electrician.
 His partner/fiancée is Caitlin Miller and they have three sons.